VerticalRelevance/Experiment-Broker/README.md

 ```

 We then return the response from boto3 as the result of the action.
 This concludes the body of the function.
 We have now written our first action to go along with an experiment!
 Please refer to [Resiliency Testing Experiments](https://github.com/VerticalRelevance/resiliency-framework-experiments.git) repository to learn about Experiment creation in YAML.

-## Deployment
-Deploy using the CI/CD pipeline of your choice.
-An example CDK and AWS CodePipeline-based build is included in another repo called  "Exeriment-Pipeline"
-To start, simply issue `cdk deploy` in the `pipeline_infra` directory of this repository.